Refugee-Learning-Accelerator/rla-course-central/challenge3/gettingstartedAR.md

 5. Create a UnityID account and confirm your email.
 6. Choose the Unity Personal license option and continue through the survey.

+In order to open some applications (such as the example, badr) you will need the Android SDK, available here: https://docs.unity3d.com/Manual/android-sdksetup.html

 ## Tutorials

 [Brief intro](https://www.youtube.com/watch?v=emHIel2d5FM)<br>